 According to Section 25(2) of the Residence Act, both refugees and subsidiary protection beneficiaries are entitled to a residence permit (Aufenthaltserlaubnis).
 According to Section 26(1) of the Residence Act, the duration of residence permits differs for the various groups:

 - Three years for persons with refugee status;

 - One year for beneficiaries of subsidiary protection, renewable for an additional two years;

-Responsibility for issuing the residence permits lies with the local authorities of the place of residence of the beneficiary of protection.
+Responsibility for issuing and renewing the residence permits lies with the local authorities of the place of residence of the beneficiary of protection.
 In 2017 the Federal government introduced the Act to Improve

 Renewal of residence permits is generally subject to the same regulations as apply to issuance.
 Therefore, residence permits have to be renewed as long as the reasons which have led to the first issuance persist.
-The refugee status, the subsidiary protection, and the status or the so-called “prohibition of deportation” (Abschiebungsverbot) which is the basis of national protection status, have to be formally revoked by the BAMF, otherwise the residence permit has to be issued and/or renewed.
+The refugee status, subsidiary protection, and the status of the so-called ‘prohibition of removal’ (Abschiebungsverbot) which is the basis of national protection status, have to be formally revoked by the BAMF, otherwise the residence permit has to be issued and/or renewed.